thakursantosh/ai-course/assignment-1-fitness-trainer/README.md

-# session2-assignment-fitness-trainer
+# assignment-1-fitness-trainer
-Session2 Assignment to create a fitness trainer
+Assignment-1 to create a fitness trainer

 # Pre-requisite